 Test Your Water for Lead in the Vancouver

 Regularly water testing for the standard chemical parameters, including lead.
 The Guidelines for Canadian Drinking Water Quality sets out parameters of substances that may be found in drinking water.

-Water Test Kits for Testing Lead in Vancouver Drinking Water
+Lead Water Test Kits - Vancouver Drinking Water

 All well water testing, lead water test, water quality testing, and water test kits should be issued and conducted by an accredited water testing laboratory.
 Local accredited water testing laboratories serving the Vancouver area including Richmond, North Vancouver, West Vancouver and surrounding communities.

 If your Vancouver water happens to be drawn from a water well take a second lead test.
 This time take a raw water sample from the water well before it enters your home or building.
 Hopefully this will help determine if the lead is actually present in the groundwater or if the plumbing pipe or fittings is responsible for the lead contamination issue.

 How Can I Test My Vancouver Drinking Water Water for Lead

 If you are connected to a city water supply one water sample should be collected prior to flushing the water (running the tap for at least two minutes) and another separate water sample collected after flushing the water line.

 When Should a Lead Water Sample be Taken?